YuWaiPang/youFast-Desktop/README.md

 # About SQL Server

-youFast do not follow traditional approach to build data cube to support multi-dimensional reporting.
-It is becuase build data cube is a very heavily computing exercise, time consuming, so it is unlikely can support real-time reporting.
+youFast does not follow traditional approach to build data cubes to support multi-dimensional reporting.
+It is because building a data cube is a very heavily computing exercise, time consuming, so it is unlikely can support real-time reporting.
 So youFast has built its distinctive algorithm to achieve real-time multidimensional reporting.

 If your SQL Server implements the youFast algorithm, real-time SQL Server multidimensional reporting may be significantly faster.

-The contributor now evaluate next open source project.
-Since he has strong background in finance department of some listed companies, his preference will consider to build a set of reusable libraries to support software developers to develop the next generation of Finance ERP.
+The contributor now evaluates the next open source project.
+Since he has a strong background in the finance department of some listed companies, his preference will consider to build a set of reusable libraries to support software developers to develop the next generation of Finance ERP.